-2.1 Autonomous Agents for Entertainment
+2.2.
+Autonomous Agents for Entertainment

 Here we briefly summarize work in Artificial Life and Adaptive Behavior research that is relevant to Creatures.
-For background discussion and description of a selection of other entertainment-oriented research projects, see (Maes 1995).

 Seminal work by Reynolds (1987) established the possibility of using autonomous agents for behavioral animation, a technique which allows movie sequences showing behavior in synthetic agents to be produced with the human animator giving only broad "choreographic" commands, rather than detailed frame-by-frame pose specifications.
-Subsequent related projects, such as that by Terzopolous et al (1994), where faithful kinematic simulations of fish are modeled with impressive visual accuracy and considerable biological plausibility in the behavioral control, have shared with Reynolds' original work a reliance on skillful manual design of the agent's physical morphology, behavioral control mechanism, or both.
+Subsequent related projects, such as that by Terzopoulos et al (1994), where faithful kinematic simulations of fish are modeled with impressive visual accuracy and considerable biological plausibility in the behavioral control, have shared with Reynolds' original work a reliance on skillful manual design of the agent's physical morphology, behavioral control mechanism, or both.
 This can often require a significant investment of skilled labor.